 Governance and The Board of Trustees

 Durham Technical Community College is governed by a Board of Trustees.
 Four members of the Board are appointed by the governor, four are appointed by the Durham County Board of Commissioners, four are appointed by the Durham Public Schools Board of Education, and two are appointed by the Orange County Board of Commissioners.
-Trustees serve four-year terms and set local policy for the college.
-A representative of the College’s Student Senate also serves as a non-voting member of the Board.
+Trustees serve four-year terms and set local policy for the College.
+One trustee serves as an ex officio, non-voting member of the Board, by virtue of their election as the College’s Student Government Association (SGA) President, pursuant to General Statutes 115D-12(a).
 The Board is governed by a set of bylaws.

-All Board of Trustees meetings (regular or special) include a period of up to fifteen (15) minutes for public comment.
-Persons who wish to provide public comment shall notify the Board Chair of the intent to speak at least forty-eight (48) hours in advance of regular meetings or at least twenty-four (24) hours in advance of special meetings.
-Each person will have a total of up to three (3) minutes to speak.
+All Board of Trustees meetings (regular or special) include a period of up to fifteen minutes for public comment.
+Persons who wish to provide public comment shall notify the Board Chair of the intent to speak at least forty-eight hours in advance of regular meetings or at least twenty-four hours in advance of special meetings.
+Each person will have a total of up to three minutes to speak.
 Each person shall speak and submit written comments concurrently to the Board Chair at the meeting.
-To request the opportunity for public comment, email the Chair of the board at email@example.com.
+To request an opportunity to provide public comment, email firstname.lastname@example.org.